drowrin/orpheus/src/content/posts/final-fantasy-retrospective/final-fantasy-xiii.md

 implies something it can't live up to.

 Overall, this progression system was above average.
-It overpromised and turned out "just okay".
+It overpromised and turned out "just okay."
 That's what has drawn it all this hate.
 There have been far, far worse progression systems even in some of the most beloved entries in the series!
 Being mediocre at worst ain't so bad.